Skip to main content

 Are you playing games that mainly feature music?
 Or will hearing audio cues make or break your ability to level up?
 If you're playing online with friends, can you hear their instructions and comments?

 If you're constantly listening for gunshots or footsteps, you may want to invest in a pair of headphones that emphasize bass tones.
-If you need to hear a wider variety of sounds, it's best to get headphones with a more expansive sound profile.
+If you need to hear a wider variety of sounds, it's best to get headphones with a more expansive sound profile or spatial audio capabilities.

 Microphone

 A high-quality mic is key, especially if you're playing with teammates.
-The best microphones should cut out any electric humming or ambient noise, with vocal clarity similar to a cell phone call with great reception.
+The best microphones should cut out any electric humming or ambient noise, with naturalistic vocal clarity similar or greater than a cell phone call with great reception.
 Ideally, the microphone is also adjustable, so you can position it close enough to your mouth to carry your voice, but not your breathing.
+The best will have a physical mic mute button.

 Comfort